open-ephys/open-ephys-python-tools/open_ephys/streaming/README.md

 ```

-The TTL callback should be designed to handle a Python dictionary with the following contents:
+The `ttl_callback` should be designed to handle a Python dictionary with the following contents:

 ```
 {